-It is expected that the majority of those applying will be able to take part but if programmes are oversubscribed, priority will be given to applications that meet one or more of the following criteria:
+It is expected that the majority of those applying each year will be able to take part but if programmes are oversubscribed, priority will be given to applications that meet one or more of the following criteria:

 - applicant school’s free school meals % above national average (27%)